 PDF copy of publication

-Summary presentation slides (of an earlier draft) from a research seminar at Wharton.
+Summary presentation slides (of an early draft)

-2. Refining Loyalty Programs in the Era of Big Data: A Societal Lens Paradigm
+3. Refocusing Loyalty Programs in the Era of Big Data: A Societal Lens Paradigm

 Stourm, Valeria, Scott Neslin, Eric T. Bradlow, Els Breugelmans, So Yeon Chun, Pedro Gardete, P.K.
-Kannan, Praveen Kopalle, Young-Hoon Park, David Restrepo Amariles, Raphael Thomadsen, Yuping Liu-Thompkins, Rajkumar Venkatesan (2020)
+Kannan, Praveen Kopalle, Young-Hoon Park, David Restrepo Amariles, Raphael Thomadsen, Yuping Liu-Thompkins, Rajkumar Venkatesan (2020) Marketing Letters, published online June 2, 2020.

 HEC Data Day 2019